K0F/PerlinNet/README.md

 This program uses OSC protocol to distribute value to localhost.
 Network distribution in next release.

-You can run it on multiple places at one and as far as you have same time on machines it will produce very similar same series live.
+You can run it on multiple places at one and as far as you have same time on machines it will produce very similar series live.

 ## Prerequisites